magento/architecture/design-documents/storefront/storefront-api.md

 Module purpose strictly restricted by the scenario it introduces.

-#### Storefront queries are replaceable
+#### Storefront APIs are replaceable

-Because we are going to manage storefront APIs as a set of small granular modules which do not re.ly on each other we can assume that it should be pretty straightforward to replace each of them.
+Because we are going to manage storefront APIs as a set of small granular modules which do not rely on each other we can assume that it should be pretty straightforward to replace each of them.